 Circle Gets the Square

-After you’ve gotten comfortable with hanging leg raises, hanging leg circles are the next step in the progression.
-The circle motion will blast your abdominal muscles and help you develop the coveted six-pack.
-Remember, of course, that until your body fat is low enough, you won’t see any definition in your abs.
+After you’ve gotten comfortable with hanging leg raises, you can try leg circles or “windshield wipers”.
+Remember however, until your body fat is low enough, you won’t see any definition in your abs.
 Following a healthy diet is an essential part of developing an aesthetically pleasing midsection.

 Strength Beyond Strength

-Once you can perform circle leg raises, there are still new challenges ahead.
-Dragon flags, levers and even the human flag are all within your potential if you are willing to put in the time and effort.
+Once you can perform windshield wipers, there are still new challenges ahead.
+You may even eventually work up to doing hanging leg raises with just one arm.
 Remember to take it one rep at a time; there are no shortcuts on the road to mastering your bodyweight.